 Be a salty seafarer: Take a look inside the lives of the brave Columbia River bar pilots at the Columbia River Maritime Museum.
 Sharing stories of Astoria’s maritime past, kids will enjoy the interactive exhibits and lifelike displays at one of the West Coast’s premier maritime centers.

 Have some reel fun: Housed in the jail from the 80’s cult classic The Goonies, the Oregon Film Museum invites young stars to film their own original motion picture.
 Each actor and actress shoots on three distinct sets with extensive props.
 Then they can edit their film and e-mail it home – all while learning about the more than 300 films shot in Oregon.

 Play high and dry: Don’t let a rainy day get you down.
-Turn it into a day of play at one of Astoria and Warrenton’s indoor aquatic and recreation centers, including Astoria Aquatic Center and Port of Play.
+Turn it into a day of play at the Astoria Aquatic Center or other indoor attractions.

 Good eats: T.Paul’s Supper Club downtown fills families up with noshes from its extensive kid’s menu.
 Pig N’ Pancake near the waterfront serves up unbeatable homemade pancakes, and Bowpicker Fish & Chips is sure to have young mouths chomping for another bite of the best Albacore tuna fish and chips on the north coast.

-Family lodging: Several Astoria and Warrenton hotels offer swimming pools and easy access to downtown amenities at a range of price points: Holiday Inn Express, Hampton Inn & Suites, Best Western, Comfort Suites and Astoria Dunes Motel.
+Family lodging: Several Astoria and Warrenton hotels offer swimming pools and easy access to downtown amenities at a range of price points: Holiday Inn Express Astoria, Hampton Inn & Suites Astoria, The Lloyd Hotel Astoria Bayfront, Comfort Suites Columbia River.